+Practicing grounding techniques is one way to develop a daily mindfulness practice which provides a basis for addressing underlying issues.
 Let’s dissect a popular form of mindfulness called Tai Chi.
-When you practice this technique, you’ll need to focus on the body and breath.
-The key is adding the unfocused stare of the eyes.
+When you practice this technique, you’ll need to focus on the body and breath while engaging peripheral vision.

 Do you see how Tai Chi incorporates all three tactics for handling our emotions.?
 You can use this same strategy to create your own form of moving meditation.
 Practicing Tai Chi is a way of dealing with intense negative emotions.

 When you encounter ideas that conflict with your belief system, this can also trigger feelings of fear or anger.
 The stimulus is an idea that conflicts with your worldview.
-This kind of collision happens when we explore the world.
+This kind of collision happens when we explore.

-One way to explore the world is through a process called comparative analysis.
+One way to explore our inner world is through a process called comparative analysis.
 It’s a structured method of comparative religious study based on the scientific model.
 We learned early on that this kind of research can trigger the fight, flight, or freeze reaction.
 When this happens, accurate analysis is impossible.
-So, we integrate regular “emotional checks” to ensure everyone involved in the research isn’t suffering from adverse emotional reactions.
+So, we integrate regular “emotional checks” to ensure everyone involved with research isn’t suffering from adverse emotional reactions.